Momentix-core/momentix/README.md

 # Event Gallery
 https://frontend-momentix-0238.vercel.app/

-**built by a team of four in less than 24 hours at ETHToronto 2022**
+**built by a team of four in less than 24 hours at ETHToronto 2022 ... and we won!*